Viridi-Machina/battleships/README.md

 - Select your first target using the grid letters and numbers, e.g. 'B5'.<br>
   A function will convert the guess into a usable integer.
 - Playing against the computer, take turns guessing grid locations until all ships on either board have been sunk.
-- Complete the game and you will be asked if you want to play again.

 <hr>